EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 $ fplot -f myplot
 </pre>

 Note that the label now contains backslashes.
-You must include the backslash to [suppress the file preprocessor's string substitution](/docs/misc/fplot/#file-preprocessor).
+You must include the backslash when the label appears in a script file.

 #### Color specification
 {::comment}